The Eko (v1.2) release is here!

 Help us improve in the next release:

-• If you have 5 minutes and a project lined up: Use our templates!
+If you have 5 minutes and a project lined up: Use our templates!
 Every template has a survey link at the bottom, so let us know how it went.

-• If you have 10 minutes: Take our doc maintainers survey.
+If you have 10 minutes: Take our doc maintainers survey.
 We can prioritize work aids for content maintainers, if we understand their pain points.

-• If you have 2-3 hours per week: Feel free to share your documentation best practices as a contributor.
+If you have 2-3 hours per week: Feel free to share your documentation best practices as a contributor.

-Image of The Good Docs Project
+Text of article ©2024 The Good Docs Project